jeffreylubowski/online-clone-netflix/guide.md

 * This is another way of specifying `margin`.
 Instead of defining each margin (`margin-right`, etc.), we only set one margin for values top, right, bottom, left.
 Alternatively, we could condense it further and set the first value for both top and bottom, which is 0, and the second part for left and right, which is 3% as with the logo.
 * `position` property specifies the positioning method used.
 It's used in conjunction with `top` property, which says to have 35% from the top of the page.
 * `font-size` is defined in [viewport units](https://css-tricks.com/viewport-sized-typography/), telling to use 1.8% of viewport width.
+The next font size is defined in `em`, which means relative to the current font size, 3x in this case.

 ## Adding JOIN button and hover effects